-Riding high on critical acclaim and a Golden Globe win, HBO oater “Deadwood” gallops on to DVD with an impressive six-disc set.
+Riding high on critical acclaim and a Golden Globe win for lead actor Ian McShane, HBO oater “Deadwood” gallops on to DVD with an impressive six-disc set.
+This is HBO’s fastest trip yet to homevid for the first season of an original skein.
 Set arrives a month before the second season debut.
 That’s plenty of time for fans and newcomers to feast on the dense plotting and complex characters in the first 12 episodes before delving into the next installments.